Live Workshop Guide · Hands-On AI Training

 • Editing the output instead of editing the Skill.
 The back-10% feedback goes into the Skill, not the deliverable.

 • Skipping the loop back to the Part-2 Jobs list.
-That's the compounding move; the next-priority Job is sitting there.
+Each Skill you add multiplies the last one; the next-priority Job is already scored and waiting.

 Q&A